Resolution Playbooks

 Escalate

-Attach findings when human judgment is needed.
+Attach findings when technician judgment is needed.

 Some actions are ticket-only, approval-gated, or escalated based on risk.